foundersmu/smuprd/README.md

 # Precise.
 Rapid.
 Discreet.

-Welcome to the official SMU website.
+Welcome to the **official SMU website**.
 This repository hosts our public-facing landing page intended for controlled external visibility.
-The site is delivered via **GitHub Pages** and consists solely of static content.
+The site is delivered via GitHub Pages and consists solely of static content.

 The design prioritizes minimal digital signature, reduced attack surface, and privacy-by-default principles.

+---

 ## Architecture